maxtoroq/maxtoroq.github.io/XCST/docs/overview.md

 ## Evaluation

 Evaluation takes an instance of your compiled class and produces a result document or object.
 This process is implemented by the [`Xcst`](installing.html) package.
+See [Evaluation](evaluation.html).

 ## XCST Web Pages